sambacha/hardhat-spark/docs/ux/ux.md

   setterFunc: string, // name of setter function
   setterArgs: any[], // setter args opts?: {
-    name?: string, // mortar will dynamicly generate name, you can overwrite it here getterFunc?: string, // mortar will replace "set" with "get", you can overwrite name of getter function here getterArgs?: any[], // mortar will remove last element in setterArgs array, and send that as getter args, you can overwrite that here expectedValue?: any, // mortar will expect last element of setterArgs to be equal to getterFunc return value
+    name?: string, // mortar will dynamically generate name, you can overwrite it here getterFunc?: string, // mortar will replace "set" with "get", you can overwrite name of getter function here getterArgs?: any[], // mortar will remove last element in setterArgs array, and send that as getter args, you can overwrite that here expectedValue?: any, // mortar will expect last element of setterArgs to be equal to getterFunc return value